This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Frequently Asked Questions (FAQs)

-What is the best time of year to start removing bermuda grass runners?
+What is the best way to get rid of Bermuda grass runners?

-Are there any non-toxic methods for getting rid of bermuda grass runners?
+Are there any long-term solutions for controlling Bermuda grass runners?